-A semi-annual off-site sampling event was recently completed in August 2015 at the following seven off-site monitoring wells/points: MW-18, MW-19, MP-6, MP-14, MP-17, MP-19 & MP-22 (see Figure 3-2 for sampling locations).
-Interim monitoring of the seven off-site wells will continue to be conducted on a semi-annual basis unless one of the contingencies discussed below is triggered.
+A semi-annual off-site sampling event was recently completed in August 2015 at the following seven off-site monitoring wells/points: MW-18, MW-19, MP-6, MP-14, MP-17, MP-19 & MP-22 (see Figure 3-3 for sampling locations).
+Concurrent with on-site semi-annual sampling events, interim monitoring of the seven off-site wells (see Table 3-2) will continue to be conducted on a semi-annual basis unless the following contingency is triggered.